srbhr/Life-Principles-Notes/Master.md

 ## Synthesize the situation at hand

-Simplify your decision-making process by removing all of the superfluous information.
+Simplify your decision-making process by removing all the superfluous information.
 Synthesize your current situation, i.e., identify the factors that are important to your ongoing decision-making process.

 **Don't believe everything you hear**.

 Keep in mind the **rate of change of things** and the **relationship between them**.

-**Be Imprecise:** Use the concept of By-and-Large (When everything is considered about a situation or overall)
+**Be Imprecise:** Use the concept of By-and-Large (When everything is considered a situation or overall)

 In the long run, prioritization beats efficiency.

-**Be an im-perfectionist:** This in terms of uncertainty as well.
+**Be an im perfectionist:** This in terms of uncertainty as well.
 Perfectionists tend to spend a lot of time on little differences at the margins on the expense of important things.
 Therefore, it's very important to see things on a bigger scale as well.

 </br>

 ### Everything Looks Bigger Up Close

-In all aspects of life what is happening today seems like a much bigger deal than it will appear in retrospect.
-Understand this, right now things or situations may seem very important but in the long run.
+In all aspects of life, what is happening today seems like a much bigger deal than it will appear in retrospect.
+Understand this, right now things or situations may seem very important but, in the long run.
 It might turn to be just another small thing of the past.
-**Step back, gain perspective and sometimes defer a decision until time passes.**
+**Step back, gain perspective, and sometimes defer a decision until time passes.**

 ### New is Overvalued to Great

-It is smarter to choose the great over to the new (or the next big thing.)
+It is smarter to choose the great over the new (or the next big thing.)

 </br>

 ## Make your decisions as expected value calculations.

 -   Think of each decision as a bet with a probability and a reward for being right and a probability and a penalty for being wrong.
--   Sometimes it’s smart to take a chance even when the odds are overwhelmingly against you if the cost of being wrong is negligible relative to the reward that comes with the slim chance of being right.
+-   Sometimes it’s smart to take a chance even when the odds are overwhelmingly against you, if the cost of being wrong is negligible relative to the reward that comes with the slim chance of being right.
 “It never hurts to ask.”
 -   The best choices are the ones that have more pros than cons, not those that don’t have any cons at all.

 </br>